 One of the things that I like about doing criminal law is that I know who my opposing counsel is going to be within a double handful of people.
 We’re all friends and get along.
 There are no special favors, but it’s a much easier way to practice law when you don’t have to establish relationships every time you get a new case.
 Being credible and dependable in cases helps with prompt and favorable resolution.

 How has Fayetteville shaped the way you practice?

 It is much less stressful to deal with people that are good to their word.
-It’s the kind of place where if an attorney makes a minor error, they’re not going to get it shoved down their throat.
+This is the kind of place where if an attorney makes a minor error, they’re not going to get it shoved down their throat.

 There’s a great deal of courtesy among the bar in Fayetteville.
 You don’t find that in other places.
 Many times, it’s a very hostile environment, and we don’t have that here.

 Why is being located on Dickson Street important to you?